masaun/ZK-IP-packages-in-Noir/README.md

 ### 2. Selective Disclosure in Derivative Works

-- Scenario: A creator wants to allow derivatives of their work under specific conditions.
+- Example scenario: A creator wants to allow derivatives of their work under specific conditions.

 - Implementation:
   - The original IP Asset includes metadata specifying permissible derivative conditions.